apollographql/apollo-link-rest/README.md

 ## Context

-The REST Link uses the `headers` field on the context to allow passing headers to the HTTP request.
+REST Link uses the `headers` field on the context to allow passing headers to the HTTP request.
 It also supports the `credentials` field for defining credentials policy.

 - `headers`: an object representing values to be sent as headers on the request
 - `credentials`: a string representing the credentials policy you want for the fetch call